gorhill/uBlock/README.md

 * [Release History](#release-history)
 * [Wiki](https://github.com/chrisaljoudi/uBlock/wiki)

-## Philosophy
+## What is uBlock?

-uBlock is not an *ad blocker*; it's a general-purpose blocker. uBlock blocks ads through its support of the [Adblock Plus filter syntax](https://adblockplus.org/en/filters). uBlock [extends](https://github.com/chrisaljoudi/uBlock/wiki/Filter-syntax-extensions) the syntax and is designed to work with custom rules and filters.
+uBlock is a general-purpose blocker — not an *ad blocker* specifically.

+uBlock blocks ads through its support of the [Adblock Plus filter syntax](https://adblockplus.org/en/filters). uBlock [extends](https://github.com/chrisaljoudi/uBlock/wiki/Filter-syntax-extensions) the syntax and is designed to work with custom rules and filters.

-That said, it's important to note that using a blocker is **NOT** [theft](https://twitter.com/LeaVerou/status/518154828166725632).
+That said, it's important to note that blocking ads [is *not* theft](https://twitter.com/LeaVerou/status/518154828166725632).
 Don't fall for this creepy idea.
 The _ultimate_ logical consequence of `blocking = theft` is the criminalisation of the inalienable right to privacy.

-Ads, "unintrusive" or not, are just the visible portions of privacy-invading apparatus entering your browser when you visit most sites nowadays. **uBlock's main goal is to help users neutralize such privacy-invading apparatus** — in a way that welcomes those users who don't wish to use more technical, involved means (such as [µMatrix](https://github.com/chrisaljoudi/uMatrix)).
+uBlock's main goal is to help users neutralize privacy-invading apparatus — ads being one example.

 ## Documentation